MaayanLab/signature-commons-ui/README.md

 Other variables may not propagate, so ensure you use these prefixes.

 ## UI SCHEMAS
 Modifying SigCom UI to your data is done via the entries in the schema table.
-SigCom uses three types of schemas"
+SigCom uses three types of schemas.

 - `/dcic/signature-commons-schema/v5/meta/schema/landing-ui.json`: Defines the
--`/dcic/signature-commons-schema/v5/meta/schema/ui-schema.json`: Used for formatting the labels for searches, without this, SigCom defaults to the ids as labels
+- `/dcic/signature-commons-schema/v5/meta/schema/ui-schema.json`: Used for formatting the labels for searches, without this, SigCom defaults to the ids as labels
--`/dcic/signature-commons-schema/v5/meta/schema/counting.json`: Tells sigcom which metadata to count for the landing page, you can also set it to either be a pie chart, a bar chart, or a regular count|
+- `/dcic/signature-commons-schema/v5/meta/schema/counting.json`: Tells sigcom which metadata to count for the landing page, you can also set it to either be a pie chart, a bar chart, or a regular count|

 For more information check [Modifying UI](./components/Landing/README.md)